jdrichardsappacad/react-2021/week-14/practices/05-navigation/README.md

 </Route>
 ```

-Next, in your Stocks.js file, create a variable called loggedIn and assign it to
+Next, in your /Stocks/index.js file, create a variable called loggedIn and assign it to
 false.

 Add an `if` statement that redirects to the `/not-logged-in` url when the
-`loggedIn` variable is false.
+`loggedIn` variable is false using the `Redirect`
+component.

 Test it in your Browser by clicking on the Stocks link.
 It should redirect you
 to the Not Logged in route.

-Now, in Stocks.js, set the `loggedIn` variable to true and click on the Stocks
+Now, in /Stocks/index.js, set the `loggedIn` variable to true and click on the Stocks
 Link.
 You should be able to view the Stocks component.

 ### History API & useHistory Hook for Navigation